djeada/Parallel-And-Concurrent-Programming/notes/02_multithreading.md

 A global interpreter lock (GIL) is a technique used in programming language interpreters to synchronize thread execution such that only one native thread may run at any given moment.
 Even when running on a multi-core CPU, GIL permits only one native thread to execute at a time.

 The natural question is if it even makes sense to use threads in Python?
 The answer is, it depends.
-We can still make greater use of the CPU that is idle while waiting for I/O by using multihreading.
+We can still make greater use of the CPU that is idle while waiting for I/O by using multithreading.
 We can increase performance by overlapping the waiting time for requests.
 We should however look at multiprocessing if we want to split CPU-intensive activities over multiple CPU cores.

-The main module we'll be using is named <code>threading</code>.
-To spawn  a new thread, just create an object of <code>Thread</code> class and specify the function that you want to run in the new thread as the first parameter.
-The thread will not begin executing until you invoke the <code>start()</code> method.
-Call the <code>join()</code> method to suspend further program execution until the thread has completed its task.
+The main module we'll be using is named `threading`.
+To spawn a new thread, just create an object of `Thread` class and specify the function that you want to run in the new thread as the first parameter.
+The thread will not begin executing until you invoke the `start()` method.
+Call the `join()` method to suspend further program execution until the thread has completed its task.
 There are several other functions available that make it simple to work with threads.
-For example to see which thread is currently executing we can call <code>current_thread()</code>.
-We use <code>main_thread()</code> to obtain the main thread instance.
+For example, to see which thread is currently executing, we can call `current_thread()`.
+We use `main_thread()` to obtain the main thread instance.

+Here are some example code snippets demonstrating various aspects of multithreading in Python:

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/multithreading/single_worker_thread.py">single worker thread</a>
 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/multithreading/multiple_worker_threads.py">multiple worker threads</a>